 Inspired by the Chantr tree which bears small yellow fruits, this dessert is made from egg yolk and flour with ground chantr fruit added to the mix.
 The first word of the dessert’s name, “saneh” means “charm” and represents the idea that the couple will be loved by family and friends and will love each other for all of eternity.

-WHERE TO GOSaneh Jaan (1 Michelin Star)
+WHERE TO GOSaneh Jaan (1 MICHELIN Star, MICHELIN Guide Thailand 2023)

 Named after one of the auspicious Thai desserts, this restaurant will not disappoint the self-confessed sweet-toothed diners.
 All nine auspicious desserts are available from the à la carte menu.